Percolation and disorder-resistance in cellular automata: Open problems

 \section{Open problems}

 As the earlier discussions indicate, this topic offers a rich supply of open questions.
-We highlight a small selection. \begin{mylist} \item In the \add\ cellular automaton started from a uniformly random binary string on the half-line $[0,\infty)$, what is the growth rate of the maximum integer $r_t$ for which there is an empty path from $(-\infty,0)\times\{0\}$ to $(r_t,t)$?
-Is it the case that $r_t/t\to 1/4$ as $t\to\infty$? \item \sloppypar \enlargethispage*{1cm} What can be said about percolation in the space-time configuration of other one-dimensional cellular automata started in an invariant measure?
-For example, the uniformly random binary string on $\bZ$ is invariant for {\em permutative} rules (see \cite{BL} for a definition), including \textit{Rule 30}.
-Do there exist infinite diagonal, wide or empty paths? \item Are there infinitely many different ethers for replicators in the {\it Piggyback\/} cellular automaton?
-Is there an algorithm that decides whether a given ether occurs in some replicator? \item For two-dimensional {\it Box 13\/} solidification CA (see Section~\ref{prelim} and \cite{GG2}) started from a uniform random seed in $[0,L]^2$, does the final configuration have rational density with probability converging to $1$ as $L\to\infty$? \end{mylist}
+We highlight a small selection. \begin{longlist}[(iii)] \item[(i)] In the \add\ cellular automaton started from a uniformly random binary string on the half-line $[0,\infty)$, what is the growth rate of the maximum integer $r_t$ for which there is an empty path from $(-\infty,0)\times\{0\}$ to $(r_t,t)$?
+Is it the case that $r_t/t\to 1/4$ as $t\to\infty$? \item[(ii)] What can be said about percolation in the space--time configuration of other one-dimensional cellular automata started in an invariant measure?
+For example, the uniformly random binary string on $\bZ$ is invariant for \emph{permutative} rules (see \cite{BL} for a definition), including \textit{Rule 30}.
+Do there exist infinite diagonal, wide or empty paths? \item[(iii)] Are there infinitely many different ethers for replicators in the \textit{Piggyback} cellular automaton?
+Is there an algorithm that decides whether a given ether occurs in some replicator? \item[(iv)] For two-dimensional \textit{Box 13} solidification CA (see Section~\ref{prelim} and \cite{GG2}) started from a uniform random seed in $[0,L]^2$, does the final configuration have rational density with probability converging to $1$ as $L\to\infty$? \end{longlist}